 \section{Conclusion}

 In this paper we considered non-relativistic, non-commutative Yang-Mills plasma and studied the problem of the moving heavy quark through the thermal plasma.
-As we mentioned in the introduction, the non-relativistic nature of QGP is important for the condensed matter theory.
+As we mentioned in the introduction, the non-relativistic nature of CFT is important for the condensed matter theory.
 Also existing the large magnetic field in the background yields to non-commutativity in the background which is important for some unified theories.
-Therefore, study of non-relativistic non-commutative QGP is important.
+Therefore, study of non-relativistic non-commutative QGP is interesting.
 We obtained the full components of the momentum density and discussed about the static quark configuration.
-Then for the moving heavy quark we found the diffusion constant in various limits.
-In that case we used results of the Ref.
-[1] for the expression of the drag force.
-Then we discussed about the quasi-normal modes.
+Then, we discussed about the quasi-normal modes.
 Finally we computed the jet-quenching parameter for the non-relativistic, non-commutative theory.
-We conclude for the large chemical potential (for both infinitesimal and large non-commutativity parameter) the jet-quenching parameter obtained in its standard form, but for the case of infinitesimal non-commutativity parameter and large $\beta$ the jet quenching parameter obtained proportional to the temperature.
+We concluded for the large chemical potential (for both infinitesimal and large non-commutativity parameter) the jet-quenching parameter obtained in its standard form, but for the case of infinitesimal non-commutativity parameter and large $\beta$ the jet quenching parameter obtained proportional to the temperature.
 However, in this case, the ratio of the jet-quenching parameter to the drag force is similar to the ordinary theory.
 We found that the presence of non-commutativity is necessary to obtain the jet-quenching parameter in the experimental range.
 As we know the experimental data tell that the value of the jet-quenching should be in the range $(15\pm10)GeV^{2}/fm$ [39].
 We found that $\hat{q}_{NC SYM}\approx19GeV^{2}/fm$ at $T=300$ $MeV$ which is in the experimental range.
 We should note that our results differ with the usual results obtained by means of calculation in quantum field theory involving the usual mechanisms of multiple scattering and radiative energy loss [64].
 For example the value of the jet-quenching parameter obtained about 2.3 $GeV^{2}/fm$ by using multiple scattering mechanism for $T=400$ $MeV$ which is clearly lower than our result and experimental data.
 The reason is that the AdS/CFT correspondence gives more exact solutions than other methods.